-Lower school students will be using Google Classroom, supplemented by Seesaw.
-Clever will allow for a single sign-in which will simplify access to all resources.
-Each of these tools will provide opportunities for students to submit work and receive feedback from the teacher.
-Students learning from home will benefit from new technology which will allow for live stream instruction each day (where appropriate), supplemented by Zoom, Google Classroom and Seesaw.
-4th graders will use Chromebooks, other grades will use iPads
+Lower school students use Google Classroom, supplemented by Seesaw.
+Clever allows for a single sign-in which will simplify access to all resources.
+Each of these tools provide opportunities for students to submit work and receive feedback from the teacher.
+Students learning from home benefit from new technology which allows for live stream instruction each day (where appropriate), supplemented by Zoom, Google Classroom, and Seesaw.
+Fourth graders use Chromebooks, other grades will use iPads.